timurka43/cipher_cracker/README.md

 # cipher_cracker
-This program cracks a substitution cipher using Metropolis-Hastings Algorithms
+This program cracks a substitution cipher using Metropolis-Hastings Algorithm

 ## Algorithm Idea: